Svarsha12/web-scraping-module-11-challenge/README.md

 min_temp: the minimum temperature, in Celsius, of a single Martian day (sol)
 pressure: The atmospheric pressure at Curiosity's location Examine the data types that are currently associated with each column.
-If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.
+If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.Used starter code file part_2_mars_weather.ipynb Exported mars_weather table to mars_weather.csv.

 # Hints, Work and Help
 I went through all class materials, understating different visualization, panda function and check my code in xpert learning.